-The Company incurred incentive fee expense of \$3,333, \$2,627, and \$1,253 for the for the years ended December 31, 2016, 2015, and 2014, included Part One incentive fees (based on net investment income) of \$3,472, \$2,488 and \$1,253, respectively, and Part Two incentive fees (based upon net realized and unrealized gains and losses, or capital gains) of \$(139), \$139 and \$-0-, respectively.
+The Company incurred incentive fee expense of \$3,333, \$2,627, and \$1,253 for the for the years ended December 31, 2016, 2015, and 2014, respectively.
+Incentive fees for the years ended December 31, 2016, 2015, and 2014, included Part One incentive fees (based on net investment income) of \$3,472, \$2,488 and \$1,253, respectively, and Part Two incentive fees (based upon net realized and unrealized gains and losses, or capital gains) of \$(139), \$139 and \$-0-, respectively.

-$\label{lem:License} \textbf{Agreement:} \quad \text{The Company entered into a license agreement with OFSAM under which OFSAM has agreed to grant the Company a non-exclusive, royalty-free license to use the name "OFS." \\$
+License Agreement: The Company entered into a license agreement with OFSAM under which OFSAM has agreed to grant the Company a non-exclusive, royalty-free license to use the name "OFS."

 Administration Agreement: OFS Capital Services, LLC ("OFS Services"), a wholly-owned subsidiary of OFSAM, furnishes the Company with office facilities and equipment, necessary software licenses and subscriptions, and clerical, bookkeeping and record keeping services at such facilities pursuant to an administration agreement dated November 7, 2012 ("Administration Agreement").
 Under the Administration Agreement, OFS Services performs, or oversees the performance of, the Company's required administrative services, which include being responsible for the financial records that the Company is required to maintain and preparing reports to its stockholders and all other reports and materials required to be filed with the SEC or any other regulatory authority.
 In addition, OFS Services assists the Company in determining and publishing its net asset value, oversees the preparation and filing of its tax returns and the printing and dissemination of reports to its stockholders, and generally oversees the payment of the Company's expenses and the performance of administrative and professional services rendered to the Company by others.
 Under the Administration Agreement, OFS Services also provides managerial assistance on the Company's behalf to those portfolio companies that have accepted the Company's offer to provide such assistance.
-Payment under the Administration Agreement is equal to an amount based upon the Company's allocable portion of OFS Services's overhead in performing its obligations under the Administration Agreement, including, but not limited to, rent, information technology services and the Company's allocable portion of the cost of its officers, including its chief executive officer, chief financial officer, chief formpliance officer, chief financial office
+Payment under the Administration Agreement is equal to an amount based upon the Company's allocable portion of OFS Services's overhead in performing its obligations under the Administration Agreement, including, but not limited to, rent, information technology services and the Company's allocable portion of the cost of its officers, including its chief executive officer, chief financial officer, chief compliance officer, chief accounting officer, and their respective staffs.

-$Administration fee expense \ was \$1,304, \$1,637 and \$1,245 \ for the \ years ended \ December \ 31, 2016, 2015, and 2014, respectively.$
+Administration fee expense was \$1,304, \$1,637 and \$1,245 for the years ended December 31, 2016, 2015, and 2014, respectively.